Shantanu20000/Ansible/README.md

-# Ansible Instalation of Ansible-Server
+# Ansible Installation of Ansible-Server

 # To set host name in all nodes
 ```